carolyn2004/carolyn2004/README.md

   - Attained A for this module - Full Stack Web Development.

  - [My Plate - a mobile application developed using flutter](https://github.com/carolyn2004/My-Plate)
-    - My Plate is a health app aimed to encourage users to be more cautious of their health and calorie intake.
+    - A health app aimed to encourage users to be more cautious of their health and calorie intake.
-    - My Plate is a flutter mobile application programmed on android studio using dart language.
+    - A flutter mobile application programmed on android studio using dart language.
     - The database used for this application is Google Firebase.
     - Attained A for this module - Mobile Application Development.